mbykov/relax/Readme.md

 # Relax, superagent on a couch

-Relax is a lightweight, component-based, high-level CouchDB client.
+Relax is a lightweight, high-level CouchDB client.
 It's built upon [superagent](http://github.com/visionmedia/superagent) library.
 Relax API eliminates the need to write so criminally-long HTTP-requests in the Couch style.
 Relax API has been inspired by the [jQuery.couch.js](https://github.com/apache/couchdb/tree/master/share/www/script)  API.

-It's available as a 1) [component](http://github.com/component/component) package or as a 2) node.js module, (named relax-component) or as 3) standalone script.
-As script it is only ~6K minified and gzipped.
+It's available as a node.js module, named relax-component

+v 0.1.x works with node.js v.6.x and superagent v.2.1.0

 ## Usage